lodhikhubaib/Landing-Page/README.md

 # Landing-Page
 Simple Landing Page of Starbucks

-Have a look into it using the link below:
+To view this landing page Click the link below:

 https://landing-page-for-starbucks.netlify.app/